What42Pizza/What42s-Shader-Base/original readme.txt

 	There's just not enough detail available to make good-looking shadows.
 	Now, you could increase the resolution, and therefore the lag too, but even the maximum resolution will only get you up to about 20 pixels per block.
-	By comparason, if you have your face pressed up against a block in-game, it could be hundreds or even thousands of pixels wide, depending on your window resolution.
+	By comparison, if you have your face pressed up against a block in-game, it could be hundreds or even thousands of pixels wide, depending on your window resolution.

 	The solution: shadow distortion.